kencormack/pistar-lastqso/README.md

-      the Modem's device node (port), the computer platform/model, the elapsed time since the script was launched, the system load averages for the last 1, 5, and 15 minutes, the DMR Master and (if Brandmeister) the first few statically defined BrandMeister TalkGroups.
+      the Modem's device node (port), the computer platform/model, the elapsed time since the script was launched, the system load averages for the last 1, 5, and 15 minutes, the DMR Master and (if Brandmeister) the first few Static & Dynamic BrandMeister TalkGroups (dynamics are marked with an asterisk).
       The last line shows the current reflectors in effect for the other modes.

       By default, the use of "-t|--top" also provides a history of the last 5 QSOs observed.
 However, by specifying an integer